The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 Why this matters

-Sustains critical Coast Guard maritime patrol and rescue capabilities through engine replacement and modernization.
+Sustains Coast Guard search-and-rescue and maritime patrol capabilities through engine replacement for its primary helicopter fleet.

 Supply-chain signal